-Filling your home full of smart gadgets can make your day-to-day routine far easier, but while there are lots of smart tech options for the living room, kitchen and general home, we don’t often think about the bedroom.
+Filling your home with smart gadgets can make your day-to-day routine easier and more efficient, but while there are lots of smart tech options for the living room, kitchen and general home, we don’t often think about the bedroom.

 There are many smart home tools on the market, though, that will help you climb into bed at night, monitor your sleep, and then wake up in the morning.
 Below, TechRadar's James Peckham talks you through some of the best gadgets you can use to kit out your bedroom.
 Check out James' whole house smart tech list, too.